SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 The External ID is displayed by the UI in the tab "Identity".
 The fragments `externalId` and `type` must be present in the managed object accessible via Identity API endpoints.

-NOTE: The externalID is not stored in the managed object through the inventory endpoint of the API but the identity endpoint.
+NOTE: The externalID is not stored in the managed object through the inventory endpoint of the API but the identity endpoints.